du0ks/android-bloatware-remover/README.md

 Without using adb shell, these OEM applications cannot be removed on your phone.
 Moreover these applications are exploit your privacy.
 I suggest you to use alternatives from F-Droid.

 ## Deleted Applications
-* Telemetry services (MIUI, Google, Facebook,Tencent,WPS)
+* Telemetry services (MIUI, Google, Facebook, Tencent, WPS)
 * Advertisement services
 * Notes
 * MIUI Office Viewer